 You may earn back missed points by reading a short story that you find online (one that we did not read or discuss in class in any way) and type a one-page, double-spaced summary/critique of that story.
 Your summary should include the author, title, the actual link to the story, a plot summary, and the names of main characters.
 Your critique should be what you liked/disliked, what you learned, what you found interesting, and/or anything else that shows me you thought about the story.
 Your writing must be your own, original work and ideas.
 Of course, any submission that contains plagiarism will not earn any points.
 Your summaries/critiques do not need to be in MLA format or use a formal style (using "I" is acceptable), but they should be typed and use your best writing.
 As long as they are written carefully and thoroughly (and are a full page long), you will earn 10 points for each one, up to three submissions total, with a maximum of 30 points.
-Submit your extra credit as attached files through Blackboard under the Extra Credit assignment under the Assignments link.
-This assignment is set up by default to accept three submissions, so you may use the same assignment to submit all three of your extra credit submissions separately and at different times.
+Submit your extra credit as attached files through Brightspace.
 Extra credit will only be accepted through the end of the day (midnight) on Dec.
 6.